Kundank21/Multivariate-Data-Analysis/README.md

 Classifier Development - Developed various classifiers for multidimensional data using the following methods:

-Data Depth Method
-Support Vector Machines (SVM)
-K-Nearest Neighbors (K-NN)
+Data Depth Method ,Support Vector Machines (SVM), K-Nearest Neighbors (K-NN) and Random Forest
-Random Forest

 Distribution Comparison - Designed a test based on the Data Depth method to assess whether two distributions originate from the same underlying population.

 Datasets Used

 Iris Dataset: Used for species distribution analysis and feature comparison.

 Heart Disease Dataset: Applied classifiers to predict heart disease presence.

 Breast Cancer Wisconsin Dataset: Evaluated empirical misclassification probabilities for breast cancer diagnosis.

 Methodology

 Exploratory Data Analysis (EDA) - Analyzed the structure of the datasets to identify key features, relationships, and potential outliers.

 Outlier Detection with PCA - Used PCA to reduce dimensionality and identify outliers in multivariate data.